 What trends do you see for the future?

 Apart from companies being forced by government regulations to disclose their climate risks to the public etc. I see a lot of sustainability trends, notable sustainability trends!
 And I’m excited!
 There are so many new approaches to problems from sustainable food products to innovative partnerships.
 We have a lot of potential and I’m eager to see how it will roll out.

 What is your biggest objective as a speaker?

 In your opinion, do digital events give you a similar level of feedback/result vis-à-vis the live versions?
-What would you say were the biggest pros and cons of both formats?
-Which do you prefer?

 What is your take on in-person events?
 Do you prefer in-person events as compared to hybrid or virtual?
 How soon do you think in-person events would return?

 I’m a people person, I prefer to see you and connect with you not via wifi.
 Still in times of lockdown it was great to be able to meet and talk to each other but I will never prefer it over the live version.
 I hope everything gets back to normal by next spring, but let’s see.

 In your opinion, what are the top 3 challenges to returning to ‘In-Person’ events?
 How could we mitigate risks?

 Starting from trust, going through the adaptation of new safety measures and ending with good direction flow.
 I’m not so stressed about it but I can see how this can ruin someone’s experience.